matikasp/University_Projects/Concurrent Programming/README.md

 ## Concurrency: Liveness and Safety

-The program should multiple concurrent `solve()` requests.
-The results of `solve()` calls are returned as quickly as possible.
+The program supports multiple concurrent `solve()` requests and compute circuit values concurrently.
+The `solve(Circuit c)` method immediately returns as quickly as possible a special `CircuitValue` object representing the value of the circuit.
+This value can be retrieved by calling the `CircuitValue.getValue()` method, which waits until the value is computed.

 Both leaf values and operator values are computed concurrently.
 It is assumed that `LeafNode.getValue()` and `getArgs()` may take an arbitrary amount of time but do not cause side effects and correctly handle interruptions.

 Each node in the tree structure of the expression should be unique, and the sets of nodes in the tree structures of circuits should be pairwise disjoint.
 Each `solve()` should receive a different instance of `Circuit`.

-Additionally, the `stop()` method should be eventually called on each created `CircuitSolver` object.
+The `stop()` method stops accepting new `solve()` requests and immediately terminate all ongoing computations.
+From this point, `CircuitValue` objects resulting from new and interrupted computations may throw `InterruptedException` when `getValue()` is called.
+Other objects return correctly computed circuit values.
+The `stop()` method should be eventually called on each created `CircuitSolver` object.

 Lazy evaluation should be implemented, meaning that if the value of a node has been computed, the threads in its subtree should be canceled as soon as possible.